 - 1. Invites all OIC Member States and financial institutions to continue to offer their political, economic and financial support to the Republic of Guinea to this end. - 2.
 Expresses appreciation to the OIC General Secretariat and particularly to the Secretary General for their unswerving support for democracy and sustainable development in the Republic of Guinea. - 3.
-Welcoming the support of the international community, particularly ECOWAS, The African Union, the European Union, and the United Nations for the efforts made by the Guinean Authorities to restore constitutional order in the country. - 4.
+Welcoming the support of the international community, particularly ECOWAS, The African Union, the European Union, and the United Nations for the efforts made by the Guinean Authorities to conclude the restoration process of constitutional order in the country. - 4.
 Expresses gratitude to the Member States that have given political and material support to the Government of the Republic of Guinea. - 5.
-Requests the Secretary General to ensure the implementation of this resolution and to report thereon to the 39th Session of the Council of Foreign Ministers.
+Requests the Secretary General to ensure the implementation of this resolution and to report thereon to the 40^{th} Session of the Council of Foreign Ministers.

-RESOLUTION NO.16/38-POL ON THE SITUATION AT THE BORDER BETWEEN DJIBOUTI AND ERITREA
+RESOLUTION NO.14/39-POL ON THE SITUATION AT THE BORDER BETWEEN DJIBOUTI AND ERITREA

-The Thirty-eight Session of the Council of Foreign Ministers (Session of Peace, Cooperation and Development), held in Astana, Republic of Kazakhstan, from 26-28 Rajab 1432 H (28-30 June 2011),
+The Thirty-ninth Session of the Council of Foreign Ministers (Session of Solidarity for Sustainable Development), held in Djibouti, Republic of Djibouti from 1-3 Muharram1434H (15-17 November 2012),

-Recalling the principles and objectives of the Charter of the Organization of the Islamic Conference,
+Recalling the principles and objectives of the Charter of the Organization of Islamic Cooperation;

-Reaffirming the commitment of all Member States to respect the sovereignty, territorial integrity and political independence of the Republic of Djibouti,
+Reaffirming the commitment of all Member States to respect the sovereignty, territorial integrity and political independence of the Republic of Djibouti;

-Deeply concerned over the Eritrean aggression against the Republic of Djibouti in the area of Ras Doumira,
+Deeply concerned over the Eritrean aggression against the Republic of Djibouti in the area of Ras Doumira;

-Noting that Djibouti has withdrawn its forces to the status quo ante and cooperated fully with all concerned,
+Noting that Djibouti has withdrawn its forces to the status quo ante and has cooperated fully with all concerned;

-Reaffirming the relevant resolution "HG/RES.16 (1)" adopted by the Organization of African Unity in 1967 on respect for the borders inherited from colonization,
+Reaffirming the relevant resolution "HG/RES.16 (1)" adopted by the Organization of African Unity in 1967 on respect for the borders inherited from colonization;

-Referring to the UN Security Council's resolution 1862 (2009) of 14/1/2009, which demanded that Eritrea withdraw its military forces and equipment back to the previous positions and not to exist or practice any activity in the region targeted by the Eritrean aggression in the Djiboutian areas of Ras Doumaira and Doumaira Island in June 2008.
+Referring to the UN Security Council's resolution 1862 (2009) of 14/1/2009, which demanded that Eritrea withdraw its military forces and equipment back to the previous positions and not to exist or practice any activity in the region targeted by the Eritrean aggression in the Djiboutian areas of Ras Doumaira and Doumaira Island in June 2008;

-Referring to the letter sent by the UN Secretary General to the President of the UN Security Council on 30 March 2009, in which he expressed doubts that Eritrea would respond positively to the UN Security Council resolution 1862 (2009),
+Referring to the letter sent by the UN Secretary General to the President of the UN Security Council on 30 March 2009, expressing doubts that Eritrea would respond positively to the UN Security Council resolution 1862 (2009);

-Reaffirming to the UN Security Council's resolution 1907 (2009) adopted at the 6254th meeting of 23/12/2009 on sanctions against Eritrea,
+Reaffirming to the UN Security Council's resolution 1907 (2009) adopted at the 6254th meeting of 23/12/2009 on the series of sanctions against Eritrea;